wangdu817/PESViewer/README.md

 # PESViewer
 #### Potential energy surface visualizer

 This code was originally developed by [Ruben Van de Vijver](https://github.com/rubenvdvijver).
-Our fork has been developed and improved on top of the original to maintain compatibility with KinBot and integrate new features.
+Our fork has been developed and improved on top of the original to maintain compatibility with KinBot and integrate new features, including **enhanced placeholder line functionality** for improved visualization.

 PESViewer is a code to depict and analyze a potential energy surface characterized by wells, bimolecular products, transition states and barrierless reactions.
 <!--
 Their energy is needed to plot the potential energy surface.)